 Sadly, PR issues do not operate on a schedule.
 With 4.02 billion internet users world wide, any one of these could create an issue with a single social media post at any moment, regardless of working hours.
 This means that holidays, weekends, or even the middle of the night can create the perfect conditions for an issue to mutate into a full blown crisis.

-In our latest ebook, we asked PR experts who have experienced such events to share best practice on how to prepare your team, so that you are able to emerge from the issue unscathed.
+In our latest ebook, we asked PR experts who have experienced such events to share best practice on how to prepare your team, so that you are able to emerge from the crisis unscathed.
 Here we share one expert’s experience of a crisis unfolding over a public holiday:

 "Be aware of what your employees are saying publicly" - David Johnson, Founder of Strategic Vision PR Group.

 “One of my clients provided engineering work to the State of Georgia and surrounding municipalities.
 A company employee also served as a county commissioner, and over the Martin Luther King holiday, he posted an attack on his own website about Democratic icon, Congressman John Lewis.
 The post criticized the Congressman’s refusal to attend the Trump inauguration and called John Lewis a racist.
 As can be imagined, that generated controversy and polarized responses.